There is no set or standard rule regarding which are better, group classes or private lessons.

 For some students a group setting is more stimulating cause group interaction is common in language lessons, and such interaction may help improve a student’s spoken language.
 Also, people in groups are able to support each other and not to lose motivation if they encounter some difficulties in learning the language.

-Our group classes can accommodate from 4 up to 10 students (8 if in-person class due to our rooms capacity) for the following reason:
+Our group classes can accommodate from 4 up to 10 students (especially for *in-person classes due to our rooms capacity) for the following reason:

 small classes sizes lead to more one-on-one attention from the teacher as teachers can get to know each student as an individual, working with them to enhance their strengths and improve their weaknesses.